 Matera, Italy

 Founded precariously on a steep hilltop in southern Italy during the 8th century, the medieval village of Craco has fallen victim to several disasters, including earthquakes, landslides, and devastating plagues.
 In 1991, a landslide forced all of Craco’s remaining residents to evacuate, leaving the site in a state of slow ruin.
-While the village is now entirely uninhabited, visitors can marvel at the Basilicata region ghost town on daily tours led by authorized guides for approximately $12—no reservations necessary.
+While the village is now entirely uninhabited, visitors can marvel at the Basilicata region ghost town on daily tours led by authorized guides at the welcome center—no reservations necessary.

 South Shetland Islands, Antarctica

-Deception Island isn’t just a water-surrounded landmass in Antarctica’s South Shetland Islands; it’s actually an active volcano.
+Deception Island is more than a water-surrounded landmass in Antarctica’s South Shetland Islands; it’s also an active volcano.
 In the early 20th century, the caldera served as a base for whaling operations, but it was abandoned many times—first in 1931 due to a slump in whale oil prices, and later in 1969 because of disruptive volcanic eruptions.
 Rusted tanks and boilers still scatter the Antarctic island alongside deteriorating research stations, beached boats, and a cemetery honoring workers who passed away there.
-Cruise lines such as Silversea and Oceanwide Expeditions offer voyages to Deception Island—if you’re lucky, you might even spot some chinstrap penguins as they breed.
+Cruise lines such as Silversea and Oceanwide Expeditions offer voyages to Deception Island—if you’re lucky, you might spot some chinstrap penguins.

 Namib Desert, Namibia